Skip to main content

 What is the best countertop filter for a family of four?

-For a family of four, we recommend the Brita UltraMax 27-Cup Dispenser ($34.99).
-Its massive capacity and spigot design eliminate constant refilling.
+For a family of four, we recommend the Brita UltraMax 27-Cup Dispenser.
+Its massive capacity and spigot design eliminate constant refilling at a budget-friendly price point.
 For families concerned about advanced contaminants, pair the UltraMax with an under-sink RO system for drinking water, or step up to the Bluevua RO100ROPOT-UV for countertop RO purification.

 How do I know if my tap water needs more than a basic pitcher filter?

 Start by checking your local water quality report (search your utility provider online).
 If your water has elevated levels of lead, PFAS, nitrates, or total dissolved solids above 300 ppm, a basic pitcher will not address those issues.
-You can also buy a TDS meter for under $15 to test your water at home.
+You can also buy an inexpensive TDS meter to test your water at home.
 High TDS readings suggest you may benefit from reverse osmosis filtration.

 Our Recommendation

 For most households, the Brita UltraMax 27-Cup Dispenser with Elite filter upgrades offers the best balance of capacity, filtration, and value.
 If you have specific concerns about lead, PFAS, fluoride, or high TDS, the Bluevua RO100ROPOT-UV delivers countertop reverse osmosis purification without any plumbing work.
-And for anyone just getting started with filtered water on a tight budget, the Amazon Basics 10-Cup Pitcher at under $24 is a no-risk entry point.
+And for anyone just getting started with filtered water on a tight budget, the Amazon Basics 10-Cup Pitcher is a no-risk entry point at the lowest price in our lineup.

 Check Top Pick on Amazon